Mott insulators with boundary zeros

-{\bf Infinite and finite SSH+U chains} -- Firstly we test the validity of Eq.~\ref{eq:Sigma} with the example of a one-dimensional Su-Schrieffer–Heeger (SSH) model \cite{su_soliton_1980} with periodic boundary conditions.
-We supplement it by a local Hubbard $U$ in order to induce the Mott phase.
+{\bf Infinite and finite SSH+U chains} -- Firstly we test the validity of Eq.~\ref{eq:Sigma} with the example of a one-dimensional Su-Schrieffer–Heeger (SSH) model \cite{su_soliton_1980} with periodic boundary conditions.The short bond hopping parameter is set to $v=0.2$ and the long bond to $w=0.5$.
+We supplement the model by a local Hubbard $U$ in order to induce the Mott phase.
 For an infinite SSH+$U$ chain at small values of $U$, most of the spectral weight $A({\bf k},\omega)$ resembles the non-interacting eigenvalues $|v+\operatorname{e}^{-i k} w|$ (blue bands in Fig.~\ref{fig:SSH}a).
 At large interactions instead, a gap of order $U$ is sustained by low-energy divergencies of $\Sigma({\bf k},\omega)$ (red dispersive features in Fig.~\ref{fig:SSH}b).
 This result, which is in agreement with previous literature \cite{manmana_topological_2012,yoshida_characterization_2014}, allows us to compare the momentum dispersion of the zeros of $G$ with those predicted by Eq.~\ref{eq:Sigma}, shown by the black dashed lines in Fig.~\ref{fig:SSH}b.
 The renormalized dispersion of the zeros perfectly describes our numerical result (see Methods), confirming that Eq.~\ref{eq:Sigma} captures the essence of the momentum-dependent self-energy of a MI.

+Since our focus is on boundary zeros, we need to validate Eq.~\ref{eq:Sigma} also in the case of an open SSH+$U$ chain.